leaflabs/leaflabs-docs/source/bootloader.rst

 representation of the binary, such as the Intel .hex format, won't work.

 ..
-FIXME [Mini, Native] links to precompiled bootloaders
+FIXME [0.0.12] links to bootloaders for Mini and Native

 If you just want to flash the default Maple bootloader (the one that was installed on your Maple when it arrived), we host a `pre-compiled